Hypertest Docs

 HyperTest supports various methods of mirroring traffic from your k8s node groups;

-It can mirror traffic from your service meshes on istio, refer this guide
+It can mirror traffic from your service meshes on istio, refer guide

-Can set up as a side-car inside your cluster across node groups, refer this guide
+Can set up as a side-car inside your cluster across node groups, refer guide

 How are Test cases/ User Sessions recorded?